-Austin Community College (ACC) has an expectation of respect for intellectual property and requires ACC faculty, staff and students to comply with federal law regarding the use of copyright-protected materials.
+Austin Community College (ACC) District has an expectation of respect for intellectual property and requires ACC faculty, staff and students to comply with federal law regarding the use of copyright-protected materials.
 Copyright infringement is defined as exercising exclusive rights granted to the copyright owner, without permission or legal authority, under Section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute copyrighted materials, or downloading/uploading substantial parts of a copyrighted work without authority.

 Austin Community College complies with the Higher Education Opportunity Act (HEOA) in distributing the following information according to this federal mandate: